 The Life of a Sled Dog

 The life of a sled dog isn’t pretty; a four-foot chain on a ply-board shack isn't love.
-Most sled dogs are tethered for life on short chains at all times, often in unattended dog yards unable to play and forced to sit, stand, and lie in the same small area in which they eat and defecate.
-Constrained to the end of a chain when they aren’t racing, they can become aggressive and start to fight.
+When not racing most sled dogs are tethered for life on short chains at all times, often in unattended dog yards unable to play and forced to sit, stand, and lie in the same small area where they eat and defecate.
+Constrained to the end of a chain, they often become aggressive and start to fight.
 There is no escape.
 There is nothing sadder than seeing a chained dog sitting with a frozen water dish in sub-zero temperatures.

 It is common knowledge that many sled dogs are abused, enslaved, and neglected year-round for the sake of one race and every year they are routinely killed by kennels when they are no longer considered profitable in a practise called ‘culling’ that is simply considered the price of fielding a competitive dog team.
 Shot.
 Throats slit.
 Drowned.
 The Sled Dog Code of Practice manual contains directions on how to shoot sled dogs that are no longer required.

-During the Yukon Quest the animals are forced to run a thousand miles over frozen rivers and through hazards of open water and bad ice in long hours of darkness and to make treacherous climbs over four mountain ranges in temperatures of minus 40 degrees Fahrenheit with winds of up to one hundred mph that can cause a complete loss of visibility.
+During the Yukon Quest the animals are forced to run a thousand miles over frozen rivers and through hazards of open water and bad ice in long hours of darkness and to make treacherous climbs over four mountain ranges in temperatures of minus -40 to -55 degrees Fahrenheit in winds of up to one hundred mph that can cause a complete loss of visibility.
 As a result the dogs suffer frostbite, torn muscles and tendons and sprains and have even frozen to death after being dumped at a checkpoint.
-At times when parts of the trail are without snow-cover the dogs are forced to drag the sled across bare ground and will run until they collapse from exhaustion, choke on their own vomit, and die.
+At times when parts of the trail are without snow-cover the dogs are forced to drag the sled across bare ground and run until they collapse from exhaustion or heatstroke and choke on their own vomit and die.

 Since the first Iditarod race in 1973 at least one hundred and forty-seven dogs have been run to death or have died from other causes.
 Many have died from heart attacks, pneumonia, dehydration, and spine injuries.
 They are also impaled on sleds, drowned, or accidentally strangled and during the off-season they are warehoused in crowded kennels with no state management or oversight.

-According to the Sled Dog Action Coalition, during the Iditarod race sick dogs are dropped and removed from the race as soon as possible because it’s easier to cover up the deaths of critically ill dogs that are removed from the race.
+According to the Sled Dog Action Coalition during the Iditarod race sick dogs are dropped and removed from the race as soon as possible because it’s easier to cover up the deaths of critically ill dogs that are removed from the race.
 This loophole has prevented the Iditarod from having any reported deaths in some years.
+The coalition also points out, “The Iditarod has gagged mushers who will be punished for talking about dogs being beaten and suffering in the race from conditions such as frostbite, bleeding ulcers, lung damage, and broken bones.” https://helpsleddogs.org/

-Mushers claim sled dogs love to run but loving to run and being forced to run are two different things.
-True, they may be raring to go at the start line with all the excitement and crowds cheering but further up the trail it’s another story.
-A video posted on the Yukon Quest’s official Facebook page shows a team about to take off from the Dawson City checkpoint after a 36-hour mandatory layover rest stop.
-The dogs look tired and exhausted like they would much rather curl up and go to sleep yet they are only half-way through the race and about to head out over rugged terrain into minus 46-degree Fahrenheit temperatures. https://www.facebook.com/YukonQuest/videos/10155045717969490/
+A video posted on the Yukon Quest’s own official Facebook page shows a team about to take off from the Dawson City checkpoint.
+The dogs look tired and exhausted like they would much rather curl up and go to sleep yet they are only half-way through the race and about to head out over rugged terrain into minus -46 degree Fahrenheit temperatures. https://www.facebook.com/YukonQuest/videos/10155045717969490/

-Most mushers say they love their dogs and treat them like family however I have to wonder how they treat their loved ones.
-Would they risk their lives by forcing them to compete in a thousand-mile race in order to feed their own ego; overwork them to the point that they become so ravenous they will eat their own boots and die in agony?
-Would they make them run for hundreds of miles in a fur coat until they drop from heatstroke or leave them chained to a four-foot lead for months on end, forcing them to stand in their own waste?
-Would they smile and applaud a family member as they crossed the finish line with blood running down their chest from sucking in sub-zero air for miles on end?
+Most mushers say they love their dogs and treat them like family.
+I have to wonder how they treat their loved ones.
+Would they force them to compete in a thousand-mile race in order to feed their own ego - overwork them to the point that they become so ravenous they will eat their own boots and die in agony?
+Smile and applaud as they cross the finish line with blood running down their chest from sucking in sub-zero air for miles on end?

 Race participants may truly care about their dogs but that still doesn’t make long-distance dog racing a humane pursuit.
 The Yukon Quest may have been going on for years now but that doesn't make it ethical.
 Even one dead dog is one too many.
 The only plausible excuse for running dogs over long distances in brutal arctic conditions is in an emergency situation in an effort to save a human life.